 With a very aggressive breed, choose your collar very carefully, or a much safer bet is to stay well clear of buying a dog training collar altogether.

-Our top pick and the ultimate winner, for the best dog training collar of 2019 goes to…Wait for it…Dogtra!
+Our top pick and the ultimate winner, for the best dog training collar goes to…Wait for it…Dogtra!

 Although the Dogtra 1902S Remote Dog Training Collar was the most expensive collar by a country mile, it’s also one impressive piece of kit, with an abundance of excellent features.